AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXFileType/SuperiorStandardVersion.md

 CAEXFileType.SuperiorStandardVersion Property
 =============================================
-AutomationML 2.1 APIGets the collection of SuperiorStandardVersion objects contained in the CAEXFile.
+Gets the collection of SuperiorStandardVersion objects contained in the CAEXFile.
 The value of the SuperiorStandardVersion object is defined as a string.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)